include-cpp/include-cpp.github.io/discord/index.md

 ## Direct Messages

 Discord provides a capability for sending private (direct) messages (DMs) to a single user.
-In most cases, requests for help or for more information belong in a channel, such as #cpp for C++ questions.
+In most cases, requests for help or for more information belong in a channel, such as #cpp-beginners and #cpp-general for C++ questions.
 Reserve DMs for conversations that can only be one on one, and understand that some users may prefer not to have such conversations.
 Remember also that some may be in a very different time zone from you.

 To send DMs, you either need to have a Discord server (such as `#include <C++>`) in common, or be Friends.